msam13/msam13.github.io/computer_vision_ml_projects.md

   </div>
 </div>

+## Experiment : NeRF Fox

+ **Overview:** This project creating a Neural Radiance Field (NeRF) of a fox using instant NGP.
+The result is a high-fidelity 3D representation of the fox that can be rendered from various viewpoints.

+**Technical Approach:** -
+- instant NGP: For generating the NeRF.
+- Python: For scripting and automation.
+- CUDA: For GPU acceleration.

+**Media Files and Links:**

+<iframe width="560" height="315" src="https://youtu.be/nDbLZIRgzNE" frameborder="0" allowfullscreen></iframe>

 ## 2D Image Fitting Using KAN (Kolmogorov–Arnold Networks)

 **Overview:** This project involves fitting 2D images using Kolmogorov–Arnold Networks (KAN) to improve image representation and reconstruction.